Reviewing Deciphera Pharmaceuticals Inc. (DCPH)'s and Athersys Inc. (NASDAQ:ATHX)'s results | New Business Observer

 |3.00

-The upside potential is 61.77% for Deciphera Pharmaceuticals Inc. with average price target of $60.
-Meanwhile, Athersys Inc.’s average price target is $8.33, while its potential upside is 503.62%.
-Based on the results shown earlier, Athersys Inc. is looking more favorable than Deciphera Pharmaceuticals Inc., analysts view.
+Deciphera Pharmaceuticals Inc. has a 69.97% upside potential and a consensus target price of $60.
+Competitively the consensus target price of Athersys Inc. is $8.33, which is potential 486.62% upside.
+Based on the analysts view we can conclude, Athersys Inc. is looking more favorable than Deciphera Pharmaceuticals Inc.

-Roughly 60.9% of Deciphera Pharmaceuticals Inc. shares are held by institutional investors while 19.9% of Athersys Inc. are owned by institutional investors.
-About 0.2% of Deciphera Pharmaceuticals Inc.’s share are held by insiders.
-Insiders Competitively, held 2.3% of Athersys Inc. shares.
+Roughly 60.9% of Deciphera Pharmaceuticals Inc. shares are owned by institutional investors while 19.9% of Athersys Inc. are owned by institutional investors.
+0.2% are Deciphera Pharmaceuticals Inc.’s share owned by insiders.
+Competitively, insiders own roughly 2.3% of Athersys Inc.’s shares.

 Performance